 This set of functions is intended to provide a powerful yet compact tool for expressivity.
 However, one thing it does not attempt is to provide a range of action-types.
 That is to say, the NN VERB can say a lot of things about an action, but not what the action itself is.
-For this reason, a wave word is necessary in a wave phrase, and is placed directly before the VERB.
+For this reason, a WAVE word is necessary in a WAVE PHRASE, and is placed directly before the VERB.

-Further WAVE PHRASE expressiveness is provided through the use of MARKERS and FIELDS, which we take a look at next.
+Further wave phrase expressiveness is provided through the use of markers and fields, which we take a look at next.

-4.6.4.2.2 Markers for VERBS
+4.6.4.3.2 Markers for VERBS

-The list above (§4.6.4.2.1) of what VERBS can express leaves out quite a few functions that verbs in other languages may perform.
+The list of what VERBS can express (§4.6.4.2.1) leaves out quite a few functions that verbs in other languages may perform.
 In order to express these functions, there are several MARKERS available (which can be attached to other types of words as well).
 These are listed here, and discussed in greater detail in §6.4:

-- MESSAGE function (question, request or suggestion, command): \text{\frac{1}{12}}-Hut- - Politeness (informal, formal): IINL huti and related forms - Bio-social status (age, gender, social status): ∤tぇ Hum- - Assertion-Negation: †13- Hut- - Voice (active, passive, middle): †17/- Hus- - ANIMACY and POTENCY: ATY Sup-
+- MESSAGE function (question, request or suggestion, command): †173- Hut- - Politeness (informal, formal): ITYI, huti and related forms - Bio-social status (age, gender, social status): Ⅎגړ- Hum- - Assertion-Negation: †xy- Hut- - Voice (active, passive, middle): Ht J- Hus- - ANIMACY and POTENCY: Jey Sup-

-Many of these Markers may be attached to the VERB or, if the speaker prefers, to other relevant words in the MESSAGE.
+Many of these Markers may be attached to the Verb or, if the speaker prefers, to other relevant words in the MESSAGE.

-4.6.4.2.3 Fields for VERBS
+4.6.4.3.3 Fields for VERBS